vfillis/mental-health-stories/Weekly charts/README.md

 - Waiting times for referrals with eating disorder issues for those aged 0-18
 - The recruitment of new nursing staff in mental health services
 - Rising detentions under the Mental Health Act
+- Attended contacts for 0 to 18-year-olds in mental health services by consultation medium